poxar/dotfiles/README.md

 ## ZSH

-Everything in `$HOME/.zsh.d` will be sourced, so it's rather easy to add functionality to zsh, or manipulate the environment.
+Everything in `$XDG_CONFIG_HOME/zsh/config` will be sourced, so it's rather easy to add functionality to zsh, or manipulate the environment.
 Next to every plugin in this repository does this.

 Files are sourced in alphanumeric order, so you can force a certain order by prefixing numbers to the filenames.

-`$HOME/.zpath` is for custom completion scripts and shell functions (i.e. it's in `$fpath`).
+`$XDG_CONFIG_HOME/zsh/completions` is reserved for custom completion scripts.

-Everything in `$HOME/.zlogin.d` will be sourced, when the shell starts.
+Every file containing a function in `$XDG_CONFIG_HOME/zsh/functions` will be autoloaded.

-Everything in `$HOME/.zlogout.d` will be sourced, when the shell exits.
+Everything in `$XDG_CONFIG_HOME/zsh/login` will be sourced, when the shell starts, and everything in `$XDG_CONFIG_HOME/zsh/logout` will be sourced, when it exits.

 ## Install